Kazushige Nojima

 Kazushige Nojima (野島 一成, Nojima Kazushige) is a Japanese video game writer.
 He is best known for writing several installments of Square Enix's Final Fantasy franchise—namely Final Fantasy VII and its spin-offs Advent Children and Crisis Core, Final Fantasy VIII, and Final Fantasy X and X-2—in addition to the Kingdom Hearts series, the Glory of Heracles series, and the story to the Subspace Emissary mode in Super Smash Bros.
 Brawl.
-Nojima also wrote the original lyrics of "Liberi Fatali" for Final Fantasy VIII and both "Suteki da Ne" and the "Hymn of the Fayth" for Final Fantasy X. He is also the founder of Stellavista Ltd.
+Nojima also wrote the original lyrics of "Liberi Fatali" for Final Fantasy VIII and both "Suteki da Ne" and the "Hymn of the Fayth" for Final Fantasy X, as well as "No Promises to Keep" for Final Fantasy VII Rebirth.
+He is also the founder of Stellavista Ltd.

 Biography

 Kazushige Nojima first joined Japanese video game developer and publisher Data East.

 Square Co.

 He joined Square in 1994.
 He began work on Final Fantasy VII after the main character settings were done, though Nojima considered this early in the process; he was still working on Bahamut Lagoon.

 Nojima also wrote the mythology of Fabula Nova Crystallis, which has been used as the story foundation for all the titles within the series.
 Nojima also wrote most of the Kingdom Hearts games.
 He also wrote the scenario for Final Fantasy XV (Previously known as Versus XIII).